When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 Today however there is no question about which of

-these 80's rockstar cartoons and dolls are more remembered and
+these 80's rockstar cartoons and dolls is more remembered and

 popular.
 Try to search for a better site about Barbie and the Rockers than this one for example.